-Golden-mantled Ground Squirrels are not rare, but it was only a couple of years ago that I photographed and identified my first one.
+Golden-mantled Ground Squirrels (some sources call them Sierra Golden-Mantled Ground Squirrels) are not rare, but it was only a couple of years ago that I photographed and identified my first one.
 In my pre-recreational naturalist days I probably did encounter them, since I spent goodly amounts of time in prime habitat, but I probably wasn’t observant enough to note the lack of facial stripes, and thus assumed they were chipmunks.
 Heck, in those days I didn’t even realize we had a half dozen different species of chipmunks in our region!

 Ground squirrels are much different animals than chipmunks though, leading an almost exclusively terrestrial (hence the name) existence, although many desert chipmunks also live in burrows.
 The similarity of lateral striping probably serves the same purpose as camouflage for Callospermophilus lateralis as it does for many chipmunks, since they inhabit similar environments.
 As for the lack of these stripes in other ground squirrels, it has been found that all ground squirrels (formerly lumped into the genus Spermophilus) are not as closely related as was thought (see here for more discussion), and the Golden-mantled was moved to the resurrected genus Callospermophilus.
 Five other genera were also either erected or resurrected to house the ground squirrels, and the only ground squirrels still in genus Spermophilus are strictly Eurasian in distribution.